bonitasoft/bonita-doc/md/ui-designer-overview.md

 To use a form in a process, map it in the Bonita Studio to the relevant process or human task.
 It will be automatically packaged in the .bar archive ready to deploy in the Bonita Portal.

-In the Subscription editions, you can [update a form in production](live-update.md), by exporting a new version of the form from the Bonita UI designer, importing it into the relevant process in the portal, and then mapping it to the relevant task or process start event.
+You can [update a form in production](live-update.md), by exporting a new version of the form from the Bonita UI designer, importing it into the relevant process in the portal, and then mapping it to the relevant task or process start event.

 To use a layout in a business application, export it from the Bonita UI designer, import it as a Bonita Portal resource, and map it as the layout of the relevant application.